msys2/msys2.github.io/docs/docs/terminals.md

 * Insert the example profiles shown below under the `profiles` key.
 Note that the examples assume that you have MSYS2 installed under `C:\msys64`.
-* You can make one of the MSYS2 profiles the default by setting the `defaultProfile` key to the `name` value of one of the profile entries.
+* You can make one of the MSYS2 profiles the default by setting the `defaultProfile` key to the `guid` value of one of the profile entries.

 For more info on the different profile settings see https://docs.microsoft.com/en-us/windows/terminal/customize-settings/profile-settings <br style="clear:both"/>